 There isn’t a uniform set of rules for Luxembourg CVs, and styles tend to follow the structure of the nationality of the applicant or the employer.
-However, that’s not to say you shouldn’t maximise its potential by ensuring it’s appropriate for the company you’re applying for and the job in question.
+However, that’s not to say you shouldn’t maximize its potential by ensuring it’s appropriate for the company you’re applying for and the job in question.

 Typically, most Luxembourg CVs and job applications are written in French and sometimes in English.
 Although, this will very much depend on the nationality of the company you’re applying to, as well as the prerequisites for the job.
 You should always respond to a job advert in the language it is posted in.
-For example, if you’re applying to an advert posted in German for a German speaking company, you should apply for the position in German, unless it specifies a particular language.
+For example, if you’re applying to an advert posted in German for a German-speaking company, you should apply for the position in German, unless it specifies a particular language.

 The most important part of constructing your Luxembourg CV is to ensure it has all the appropriate and relevant detail that is easy to read and digest.

-Luxembourg employers hold personal work experience, academic qualifications, linguistic abilities and your extracurricular activities in high regard, so ensure these are well presented on your CV.
+Luxembourg employers hold personal work experience, academic qualifications, linguistic abilities, and your extracurricular activities in high regard, so ensure these are well presented on your CV.
 However, they are also a rather conservative nation, so be careful you don’t come across as bragging about your achievements.

 Follow and include these aspects and you should have all the key information required for a quality Luxembourg CV: